Echo Township, Michigan

 Echo Township is a civil township of Antrim County in the U.S. state of Michigan.

+Echo Township is located in Michigan with a population of 943.
+Echo Township is in Antrim County.
+Living in Echo Township offers residents a suburban rural mix feel and most residents own their homes.
+Many families and retirees live in Echo Township and residents tend to be conservative.

-As of the 2010 census, the township population was 877.
+As of the 2020 census, the township population was 952.
+As of the 2023 census, there were 943 people residing in the township.
+The median age was 46.6 years and the median income $37,938.

 Communities

 Pleasant Valley is an unincorporated community in the township at 45°03′28″N 85°09′37″W.

 Geography

 According to the United States Census Bureau, the township has a total area of 91.6 km2, of which 90.3 km2 is land and 1.3 km2, or 1.45%, is water.